Shooting

 Inter-Counties Juniors

 The Inter-Counties Junior Tournament is an annual event held on the Saturday immediately before the first Sunday in October, moving around the Northern Counties on a rota basis.
+The 2025 event will be held in Cheshire on Saturday the 4th of October.

 The Bristol rounds will be shot in the Tournament, appropriate to age group.
 This Tournament incorporates the NCAS Junior Individual Championships as well as the County Team Championships.